DevlessTeam/DV-PY-SDK/README.md

 # Devless Python SDK
-Allows you use python to manage and administer your Devless service integrations in Python.
+Allows you manage and administer your Devless service integrations in Python.

 ## Install